vkleen/weechat-discord/readme.md

 This will produce a shared object called `target/release/libweecord.so` (or `.dylib` on macos).
 Place it in your weechat plugins directory, which is probably located at `~/.weechat/plugins` (may need to be created)

-The Makefile has a tiny bit of automation that helps with development:
+The Makefile has some automation that helps with development:

     make # (same as make all) just runs that `cargo build --release` command, produces weecord.so make install # builds and copies the .so to ~/.weechat/plugins, creating the dir if required make run # installs and runs `weechat -a` (-a means "don't autoconnect to servers")

 Maybe important note: The previous version of this project, written in Go, used to get **really upset** when the .so was modified during the same weechat session, even if unloaded.
 When developing, make sure to completely quit weechat when updating the .so, just to be sure (otherwise you might get a SIGSEGV and hard crash).

 ### Using